-8)Others– Dog/cat bowls,Dog beds will attract a rate of 18%.
+8)Others– Dog/cat bowls will attract a rate of 18%.
+HSN code for dog beds is 94049099(28%).
 Live pets except horse will be exempted from GST.
 Grooming products like steel comb,flea comb etc will be taxed at a lower rate of 12%.

 Unbranded food for cattle(horse,cow) will attract nil GST rate.

 All these rates mentioned above are true for retailers, distributors and customers in India.